-If you have the room to expand a master bath by incorporating a closet or some space from an adjacent room, you probably should.
+If you have the room to expand a primary bath by incorporating a closet or some space from an adjacent room, you probably should.
 Not only will additional square footage increase the function, but it will also offer other design options.
-Think about adding spa-like features like an oversized soaking tub, a separate makeup vanity or a large zero entry shower with a luxury rain shower head to your newly redesigned master bath.
+Think about adding spa-like features like an oversized soaking tub, a separate makeup vanity or a large zero entry shower with a luxury rain shower head to your newly redesigned primary bath.
 Gain extra space for a family bath by moving an existing washer and dryer elsewhere.
-Or, add function by incorporating a stackable washer-dryer in addition to dual vanities and individualized storage for each family member's toiletries.
+Or, add function by incorporating a stackable washer-dryer in addition to dual vanities and individualized storage for each family member’s toiletries.
 And for that tiny guest bathroom?
 Make a small space dramatic with color, lighting and innovative fixtures such as a wall-hung vanity sink.

 Color it Natural